kyverno/kyverno/test/conformance/kuttl/generate/clusterpolicy/cornercases/cpol-clone-sync-reinstall-policy/README.md

 ## Description

-This is a corner case test to ensure a generate data rule can be triggered on the deletion of the trigger resource.
+This is a corner case test to ensure a generate clone rule can be triggered on the deletion of the trigger resource.
+It also ensures upgrades to 1.10 are successful for the same clone rule type.

 ## Expected Behavior